Our 3.49% 6-Mo Fixed is the lowest mortgage rate available in Canada.

 • "There will be a growing gap between [prices of] detached houses and condos." — Globe & Mail, Benjamin Tal (CIBC)

-• Toronto's housing inventory has increased to the most in over a decade; over 2/3 of condos sold in Canada are in Toronto, with those listings reaching 10-year highs
+• Over 2/3 of condos sold in Canada are in Toronto, with those listings recently reaching 10-year highs

 • About 49% of Canadians said they would consider buying a home through non-traditional means (like rent-to-own and co-ownership) in a Re/Max survey